pallavagarwal07/pallavagarwal07.github.io/_posts/2018-01-11-An-interesting-discovery.md

 ---
-title: "An interesting discovery"
+title: "Mistakes and discoveries"
 layout: default
 tags: post
 ---

 The story starts with a blunder.
 In fact, my first major blunder of the year.
 A couple of weeks ago, I was enthusiastically adding continuous integration and deployment to my projects.
 It the midst of it, I found out that GitLab CI can be used to build artifacts for deployment.
 For example, a project could be build,